 The structural and functional design of a press is focused on the operating process and the quality of the output—how and where the scrap is collected and disposed of is typically not part of the design process.
 This reality can pose challenges when stamping operations purchase conveyors for moving their scrap.

 When stamping scrap is discharged from the press it can fall from 36 inches up to more than 10 ft.
 The impact of this drop can be significant on the conveyor belt reducing the reliability and increasing maintenance requirements.
 To illustrate the of the impact of this drop on the conveyor belt we can use the following real-world application example:

 To understand the implications of the scrap falling on the conveyor belt, we can use a typical formula for “Impact Force of a Falling 5801 East N Avenue, Kalamazoo, MI 49048 1-800-968-7722 l [email protected] a company prab.com Object.”
 While there are other application specific variables that can be added to this calculation, the basic equation will help us to see the exponential impact of force by filling in the data using the example in the chart above.

 The dynamic energy in a falling object at the impact moment can be expressed as:

 Fw = force due to gravity – weight (N, lbf)

 g = acceleration of gravity (9.81 m/s2, 32.17405 ft/s2)

 S = the distance it take the object to stop

-Understanding the impact of force of metal scrap falling form a press on to a steel belt conveyor is important know during the design and quotation phase of a new conveyor purchase.
-There are some core design elements that can be built into a specific steel belt conveyor that will not only mitigate the effects of force, but also improve material flow.
-Both elements will reduce unplanned downtime and maintenance costs and will help to keep your focus on the output of the Press.
+Understanding the impact of force from metal scrap falling from a press on to a steel belt conveyor is important to know during the design and quotation phase of a new conveyor purchase.
+There are some core design elements that can be built into a specific steel belt conveyor that will not only reduce the effects of force, but also improve material flow.
+Both elements will reduce unplanned downtime and maintenance costs, and will help to keep your focus on press output.